From Navigation to Refinement: Revealing the Two-Stage Nature of Flow-based Diffusion Models through Oracle Velocity: The Two-Stage Training Target

 Given the closed-form expression in Eq.~\ref{eq:oracle_closed}, Flow Matching training can be viewed as a supervised learning problem, where the network is tasked with predicting the target label $u_t^*(x_t, t)$ for each input pair $(x_t, t)$.
 Interestingly, this (conceptually infinite) training dataset comprises samples with two distinct characteristics, separated by the timestep $t$.
 Roughly speaking, for $x_t$ samples with $ t \in [0.0, 0.1] $, the training target $ u_t^*(x_t, t) $ is influenced by multiple data points from the target distribution, whereas for larger $t$, the target becomes dominated by a single nearest data point.

 Specifically, we consider a class-conditional image generation setting on the ImageNet~\cite{deng2009imagenet} dataset, where we train flow-based diffusion models within the latent space of VA-VAE~\cite{yao2025reconstruction} and SD-VAE~\cite{rombach2022ldm}.
 Under rectified flow~\cite{liu2023flow}, the noisy latents $x_t$ are constructed from randomly sampled prior/data pairs $(x_0, x_1)$ following Eq.~\ref{eq:interpolation}.
 Then, we can compute the class-conditioned oracle velocity $u_t^*(x_t, t \mid y)$ and contrast against the CFM target $(x_1 - x_0)$.
 As shown in Fig.~\ref{fig:two_stage}(a), the MSE between the noisy and oracle targets reveals that the divergence is concentrated in the early interval $t \in [0.0, 0.1]$, while the two targets closely align for later timesteps ($t > 0.1$).
 A minor discrepancy is also observed as $t \to 1$, which arises from the rapidly shrinking $2\sigma_t^2$ term in the denominator of $\gamma_i$.
 Meanwhile, the two-stage target can be further validated through the top-1 posterior weight among $\gamma_i(x_t, t)$ (Fig.~\ref{fig:two_stage}(b)), where the normalized top-1 weight rapidly saturates to 1 beyond $t = 0.1$, suggesting that the oracle velocity field has collapsed to a single dominant data point.
-Together, these results demonstrate that the oracle training target inherently exhibits a two-stage nature: \textit{in the early stage ($t \in [0.0, 0.1]$), the oracle target corresponds to the mixture of multiple data samples, whereas in the later stage ($t \in (0.1, 1.0]$), it rapidly switches to a near-deterministic target akin to the CFM objective (Eq.~\ref{eq:cfm}).}
+Together, these results confirm that the oracle training target inherently exhibits a two-stage nature, with a clear transition around $t \approx 0.1$.